State of Swift 2026

 When: Throughout 2026

-Context: The Browser Company controversy and iOS 26.2's performance improvements demonstrate that while SwiftUI is production-ready for most applications, performance ceilings exist for extreme scenarios.
+Context: The Browser Company controversy and iOS 26.2's performance improvements show that while SwiftUI is production-ready for most applications, performance ceilings exist for extreme scenarios.
 The community consensus by year's end: SwiftUI is the future for most development, but AppKit/UIKit remain essential for browsers, creative tools, games, and system utilities requiring extreme performance.
 SwiftUI Instruments template provides unprecedented visibility into view body updates through cause-and-effect graphs.

 Action: Use SwiftUI for standard applications while maintaining hybrid architectures for performance-critical paths.
 Master the SwiftUI Instruments template for performance debugging.
-For applications requiring sub-16ms frame times with complex state, evaluate AppKit/UIKit for critical rendering loops.
+For applications requiring sub-16ms frame times with complex state, review AppKit/UIKit for critical rendering loops.

 8. FreeBSD and Beyond: Unix Platform Expansion